Skip to Content

 Sorry to say this, but your Philodendron birkin won’t continue to be a small adorable desktop decoration for long, so be prepared to move your plant to a larger space and purchase a new smaller plant to place on your desktop.

 Who knows?
-Maybe you’ll get lucky, and your particular Philodendron birkin won’t get bigger than one foot, but there’s really no way to control its size or growth.
+Maybe you’ll get lucky, and your particular Philodendron birkin won’t get bigger than one foot, but there’s no way to control its size or growth.

 If your Philodendron birkin is placed in an under or oversized pot or it isn’t receiving sufficient sunlight, water, or fertilizer, your plant will grow slowly.